spine-tools/Spine-Toolbox/docs/source/spine_db_editor/viewing_data.rst

 .. contents::
    :local:

-Viewing entities and entity classes
+Viewing Entities and Entity Classes
 ===================================

 Using the **Entity Tree**